Terminology Governance Guide

 THESE MATERIALS ARE PROVIDED “AS IS.”
 The Trust Over IP Foundation, established as the Joint Development Foundation Projects, LLC, Trust Over IP Foundation Series (“ToIP”), and its members and contributors (each of ToIP, its members and contributors, a “ToIP Party”) expressly disclaim any warranties (express, implied, or otherwise), including implied warranties of merchantability, non-infringement, fitness for a particular purpose, or title, related to the materials.
 The entire risk as to implementing or otherwise using the materials is assumed by the implementer and user.
 IN NO EVENT WILL ANY ToIP PARTY BE LIABLE TO ANY OTHER PARTY FOR LOST PROFITS OR ANY FORM OF INDIRECT, SPECIAL, INCIDENTAL, OR CONSEQUENTIAL DAMAGES OF ANY CHARACTER FROM ANY CAUSES OF ACTION OF ANY KIND WITH RESPECT TO THESE MATERIALS, ANY DELIVERABLE OR THE ToIP GOVERNING AGREEMENT, WHETHER BASED ON BREACH OF CONTRACT, TORT (INCLUDING NEGLIGENCE), OR OTHERWISE, AND WHETHER OR NOT THE OTHER PARTY HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

-This guide is a governance manual of our concepts & terminology for groups/scopes within ToIP and ToIP.
+This guide is a governance manual of our concepts & terminology for groups/scopes within TrustoverIP (ToIP) but also applicable outside of ToIP.

 Governing terminology is akin to herding cats — seemingly impossible.
 We tried our best.

-The Terminology Governance Guide is a 2024 guide of assimilated expertise within Trust-over-IP about Concepts and Terminology.
-Its objective is to offer a comprehensive description of various data stores, tools, and processes to manage terminology consistently and reproducibly—the process intends to keep track of who did what in which role.
+The Terminology Governance Guide is a 2024-2025 guide of assimilated expertise within Trust-over-IP about Concepts and Terminology.
+Its objective is to offer a comprehensive description of various data stores, tools, and processes to manage terminology, albeit integrated in specification text, consistently and reproducibly; the process intends to keep track of who did what in which role to terms and definitions.

 The Spec-Up-T builders described the roles in the documentation of Spec-Up-T.

-This guide has a brief history in the annex.
+This guide has a brief description of its history in the annex.

 This guide uses open-source technology as much as possible and sticks to best-of-breed tools: